TREC Community Investors logo

 The organization offers three primary loan products: predevelopment loans (up to $750,000) covering early-stage costs like appraisals, architectural and engineering fees, and environmental assessments; acquisition loans for purchasing and securing land for future development; and construction loans financing the building or renovation phase.
 TREC also provides grants to qualifying nonprofits, commercial real estate consulting services delivered pro bono by volunteer professionals, and educational programs including Real Estate Bootcamp and Real Estate 101 for Nonprofits.

 TREC distinguishes itself by explicitly accepting projects that conventional lenders deem too risky due to lack of comparable projects or insufficient collateral from borrowers.
 As a loan fund rather than a bank, TREC can extend financing to developers aligned with community development goals and demonstrating minimal repayment risk.
-The organization pairs capital access with technical expertise, reflecting its commitment to sustainable community transformation rather than extractive lending.
+The organization pairs capital access with technical experience context, reflecting its commitment to sustainable community transformation rather than extractive lending.

 Prospective borrowers should understand that TREC serves a specific geographic footprint (Dallas and Collin counties) and prioritizes nonprofit and for-profit developers working in underserved areas.
 While the organization addresses genuine financing gaps, loan decisions depend on project alignment with TREC's community development mission and borrower creditworthiness.
 Interested applicants should contact Loan Underwriting Manager Clinton Hill directly with project details.